 Nouns, adjectives, and pronouns all change their form depending on what’s happening to them in a sentence.
 There are four such cases in Icelandic:

-- The third case indicates having.
-It shows that the word has something or is being given something. (dative case)
+- The third case is the dative case (þágufall, þgf.).
+It indicates having.
+It shows that the word has something or is being given something.

-- The fourth case indicates belonging.
-It shows that the word belongs to something. (genitive case)
+- The fourth case is the genitive case (eignarfall, ef.).
+It indicates belonging, showing that the word belongs to something.

 But other words, like “cat”, change a lot:

-The first case is the default case and is the one that is shown in dictionaries.
+The nominative case (the first case) is the default case and is the one that is shown in dictionaries.

 Comparison to English

 The Icelandic cases can be compared to the different forms that English pronouns have.
 In the sentence “He took his book with him”, the word “he” appears three times, but is different each time, indicating what function the word has in the sentence.
-“He” is analogous to the first case in Icelandic, “him” is analogous to both the second and the third case, and “his” is analogous to the fourth case.
+“He” is analogous to the nominative case (the first case), “him” is analogous to both the accusative (the second case) and the dative (the third case), and “his” is analogous to the genitive case (the fourth case).